 The proposed changes are also intended to bring the regulation into compliance with state and federal law.
-For example, income eligibility criteria are changed from being based on the state median income to being based on the federal poverty level reflecting changes in state and federal law.
+For example, income eligibility criteria are changed from being based on the state median income to being based on the federal poverty level, reflecting changes in state and federal law.
 The regulation is also updated to reflect current childcare policy and practice.
-In an effort to make the regulation consistent with current policy, references to market rates when determining payment amounts are replaced with references to maximum reimbursement rates.
-The regulation also removes obsolete language and adds clarifying language and definitions.
+In an effort to make the regulation consistent with current policy, references to market rates when determining payment amounts are replaced with references to maximum reimbursement rates and co-payment requirements for families receiving childcare subsidies are specified.
+The regulation also adds language to clarify the intent of the regulation.
+For example, the proposed regulation includes additional language regarding background checks for childcare providers participating in the subsidy program and their employees.
+Background checks are to remain valid for three years as long as the provider offers services continuously under the childcare subsidy program and individual employees maintain continuous employment, residence, or volunteer status with the provider.
+The three-year requirement is consistent with the background check requirements for regulated childcare providers.
+The regulation also removes obsolete language and adds clarifying language and definitions intended to improve the implementation and enforcement of the regulation.